sheunaluko/vcx/README.md

 # Adapted from [Web Extension Starter](https://github.com/ymdevs/Web-Extension-Starter)

-This is a Chrome Extension for **amazing chrome hacking** (filtering request and repsonse headers, communicating with nodejs backend, satisfying your curiosity, etc...).
+This is a Chrome Extension for **amazing chrome hacking** (filtering request and repsonse headers, communicating with nodejs backend, etc...).

 It is built and extended using **Typescript, React, Redux,** and will soon support an asynchronous websocket based communication protocol which will allow external clients to acces chrome internal functionality.

 See [Web Extension Starter](https://github.com/ymdevs/Web-Extension-Starter) for original project specification.
-Source code has been heavily modified as described above.
+The following instructions are borrowed from there, though the source code has been heavily modified as described above.

 ### Good to know before using:
 * [Typescript](https://www.typescriptlang.org/)